Dodge: Post-war years

 Dodge entered the compact car field for the 1961 model year with the Lancer, a variation on Plymouth's Valiant.
 It was not initially successful but the successor, the 1963 Dart range would prove to be one of the division's top sellers for many years.

-Chrysler made an ill-advised move to downsize the Dodge and Plymouth full-size lines for 1962, which resulted in a loss of sales.
-However, they turned this around in 1965 by turning those former full-sizes into "new" mid-size models; Dodge revived the Coronet nameplate in this way and later added a sporty fastback version called the Charger that became both a sales leader and a winner on the NASCAR circuit.
-This style dominated the racetracks for four years and the aerodynamic improvements changed the face of NASCAR racing.
+For 1962, Chrysler made an ill-advised move to downsize the Dodge and Plymouth full-size lines, which resulted in a loss of sales.
+However, they turned this around in 1965 by turning those former full-sizes into "new" mid-size models; Dodge revived the Coronet nameplate in this way, and later added a sporty fastback version called the Charger that became both a sales leader and a winner on the NASCAR circuit.
+This style dominated the racetracks for four years, and the aerodynamic improvements changed the face of NASCAR racing.

 Full-size models evolved gradually during this time.
 After Dodge dealers complained about not having a true full-size car in the fall of 1961, the Custom 880 was hurried into production.
 The Custom 880 used the 1962 Chrysler Newport body with the 1961 Dodge front end and interior.
-The 880 continued into 1965, the year a completely new full-size body was put into production, the Polara entered the medium price class and the Monaco was added as the top series.
+Production on the 880 continued until 1965, when the completely new full-size Polara entered the medium price class and the Monaco was added as the top series.
 The Polara and Monaco were changed mostly in appearance for the next ten years or so.
-Unique "fuselage" styling was employed from 1969 through 1973 and then was toned down again for the 1974 through 1977 models.
+Unique "fuselage" styling was employed from 1969 to 1973, and then was toned down again for model years 1974 through 1977.